 - How can this learning be applied in future situations?

-This final stage is crucial for transforming reflection into action, applying insights to future practice.
+This final stage is essential for transforming reflection into action, applying insights to future practice.

 Johns’ Model of Reflection is particularly valuable in health and social care due to its structured format.
 It helps practitioners: